ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

 - Max of 100 pods per node
 - Pods can be horizontally scaled via an API

+**HPA - Horizontol Pod Autoscaler** : It's a type of resource, it is horizontally scaling means it makes more copies.
+You can set minReplicas and maxReplicas.
+You can watch the cpu and the targeted cpu utilization, eg if cpu utilization of a pod goes beyond 80 I want more pods, and it will create more pods.
+It also scales down the deployment when the cpu utilization goes down. cpu utilization is just for example, we can also scale on memory usage or other things.

 3. Flexibility and Modularization
 - Plug and play architecture
 - Extend architecture when needed